Sind96/OutFitMe/README.md

 - Save full outfit as favorite, make all favorite outfits visible in a gallery by clicking the heart icon.
 Outfits should have a delete option from their gallery.
 - Delete clothing items from gallery view (this should remove them form cloudinary and db simultaneously).
 - Edit clothing item data from gallery view (temperature range, rain appropriate or not, type of item).

+## Contributing

+Improvements are welcome :)

+Fork the repo and do your thing.
+Push to your fork and submit a pull request.